Is My Quote Fair?

 What most Idaho homeowners get wrong on painting quotes

-These are the overcharges that show up most often on painting quotes in Idaho and similar regional markets.
-None of them are universal — but if you see one on your quote, it's worth pushing back.
+These are line items that commonly run above typical regional ranges on painting quotes in Idaho and similar regional markets.
+None are universal — but if you see one on your quote, it may be worth asking the contractor to walk through the pricing.

 • 1VOC-compliance paint 'premium' when all paint sold in CA already complies.